vkhazin/fe-intro-courseware/javascript-intro/lab-first-script.md

 * Name a variable `1value` and see what happens
 * Name a variable `my value` and see what error you get
 * Misspell a variable name when referencing it: `let value1 = 1; console.log(value2);`
+* What's a variable?
+* How do you use a variable?
+* What is a statement and how is it different from a variable?